The Many Benefits of Fruit

 Eating fruit is like consuming a dietary powerhouse.
 But we’re not talking about those three slices of strawberries sitting sadly atop a stack of pancakes at your local greasy spoon.
 That’s called a garnish.
 We’re talking about all the colorful and juicy wonders of the fruit kingdom.
 And, just like vegetables, they are undeniably rich in fiber, full of antioxidants, and have some serious nutritional punch.

-So, if you’re looking to make more thoughtful choices or send great gifts for holidays and special occasions, here are some tasty and nutritious options.
+So, if you want to make more thoughtful choices or send great gifts for holidays and special occasions, here are some tasty and nutritious options.

 Apples